tan-wei/genet/README.md

 ### Security
 __Writing a secure dissector in C/C++ is hard.__

-Deplug provides a safer & modern SDK for JavaScript and Rust.
+Genet provides a safer & modern SDK for JavaScript and Rust.

 __Enabling packages only what you need.__